NumanKhan0103/monster-slayer-game-vue/README.md

 3. Click on the available buttons to perform actions and engage in epic battles.
 4. Keep an eye on your health and the monster's health bars to determine the outcome of the game.

+## Technology Used 🛠️

+- **Vue.js:** A progressive JavaScript framework for building user interfaces. 🖥️
+- **HTML:** The standard markup language for creating web pages and web applications. 🌐
+- **CSS:** Style sheets used for describing the presentation of a document written in HTML. 🎨

 ## Contributing 🚀

 Contributions are welcome!
 If you have any ideas for improvements or find any issues, feel free to open an issue or submit a pull request.